vallard/K8sServerless/minio/README.md

 wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-We can log into minio with these values.
+Log into minio with these values.

 ### Minio Command Line Client

+While GUI's are nice they are hard to right automation tools against.
+Let's use the command line client to interact with minio.

 [Download the latest client](https://docs.minio.io/docs/minio-client-complete-guide) for your Operating System